SharonaBadloe/Negation-Cue-Detection/README.md

 **feature_extraction.py:** (runtime around 15 minutes)
 This script can be run in your preferred IDE, or from the terminal by typing 'python feature_extraction.py'.
+The following two files are outputted in the data directory:

+- training data with added features in .conll format
+- development data with added features in .conll format

-The following four files are outputted in the results directory:
+The following two files are outputted in the results directory:
 - training data with added features in .csv format
 - development data with added features in .csv format
-- training data with added features in .conll format
-- development data with added features in .conll format

 The .csv documents are for easy viewing of the features in a nice table format.
 The .conll documents will be utilized in our classification process.